russmckendrick/records/content/albums/too-rye-ay-as-it-should-have-sounded-24838748/index.md

 ---
-title: "Kevin Rowland & Dexys Midnight Runners - Too-Rye-Ay (As It Should Have Sounded)"
+title: "Kevin Rowland - Too-Rye-Ay (As It Should Have Sounded)"
-artist: "Kevin Rowland & Dexys Midnight Runners"
+artist: "Kevin Rowland"
 album_name: "Too-Rye-Ay (As It Should Have Sounded)"
-date: 2022-10-16
+date: 2022-10-16T01:57:33.000000Z
 release_id: "24838748"
 slug: "too-rye-ay-as-it-should-have-sounded-24838748"
 hideSummary: true
 cover:
     image: "too-rye-ay-as-it-should-have-sounded-24838748.jpg"
-    alt: "Too-Rye-Ay (As It Should Have Sounded) by Kevin Rowland & Dexys Midnight Runners"
+    alt: "Too-Rye-Ay (As It Should Have Sounded) by Kevin Rowland"
-    caption: "Too-Rye-Ay (As It Should Have Sounded) by Kevin Rowland & Dexys Midnight Runners"
+    caption: "Too-Rye-Ay (As It Should Have Sounded) by Kevin Rowland"
 genres: ["Rock", "Pop"]
 styles: ["Pop Rock"]
 ---

 ## Tracklisting
 1. The Celtic Soul Brothers
 2. Let's Make This Precious